THE CARE AND HEALING OF YOUR NEW TATTOO

 2. Anti-Bacterial Ointments (Neosporin, Bacitracin, A&D Ointment, Etc.).
 Before your new Tattoo is bandaged, your Tattoo Artist will typically apply a thin coat of an anti-bacterial ointment, such as Bacitracin or Neosporin from a sterile, single-use packet.
 Here at 13 Roses Tattoo, in fact, the DeKalb County Health Department regulations actually require it.

-Once you leave the Tattoo Studio, however, it is NOT NECESSARY for you to continue to use an anti-bacterial ointment while your new Tattoo is healing!
+Once you leave the Tattoo Studio, however, it is NOT NECESSARY for you to continue to use an anti-bacterial ointment over the course of the entire time while your new Tattoo is healing!

 YES, a Tattoo is an "open wound" -- and thus subject to the possibility of an infection.
 But with simple good hygiene (see below) there is no danger of a serious infection.
-And continuously apply oily, petroleum-based ointments is actually counter-productive to the healing process.
-They can clog your poores and prevent the skin from "breathing" and generally unnecessarily prolong the healing-time of your new Tattoo.
+And continuously applying oily, petroleum-based ointments is actually counter-productive to the healing process.
+They can clog your pores and prevent the skin from "breathing" and generally unnecessarily prolong the healing-time of your new Tattoo.
 There are also some that believe these oily products "leach" pigment out of the skin, thus contributing to a loss of color and vibrancy in your new Tattoo.
-By virtue of the Tattooing process itself, you are going to see colored igment "shed" from your Tattoo during the healing process.
-The stability of the pigment in your skin, however, depends much more on the technical skill of the Tattoo Artist that applied your Tattoo (depth of needle, not overworking your skin, etc.) and the density of the pigment used (denser inks will result in more insertion of pigment under the skin) than to the healing process itself.
+By virtue of the Tattooing process itself, you are going to see colored pigment "shed" from your Tattoo during the healing process - that's perfectly normal.
+The stability of the pigment in your skin depends much more on the technical skill of the Tattoo Artist that applied your Tattoo (factors such as control of the depth of the needle inserting the pigment, not over-working your skin, etc.) and the density of the pigment used (denser inks will result in more insertion of pigment under the skin) than to the healing process itself.
 But your new Tattoo is actually much less fragile than you think!

 Special Note Regarding A&D Ointment: Also a popular topical ointment for healing Tattoos.
-But be warned: If you are applying this ointment to a very large area that has been Tattooed, it is possible to have an adverse reaction from an overdose where the skin absorbs too much of the active ingredients.
+But be warned: If you are applying this ointment to a very large area that has been Tattooed, it is possible to have an adverse reaction from an overdose where the skin absorbs too much of the active ingredients (typically manifests itself as a red rash with a field of white "pimples").
 If you are going to use an anti-bacterial ointment, either Neosporin or Bacitracin is a better choice.

 3. How Long Before I Can Remove the Bandage?
 Naturally, most people want to remove the bandage to show off their new Tattoo right away.
-But you want to wait at least a few hours.
-Principally, this is to allow the traumatized skin to heal and the "oozing" (lymphatic flid and blood) to stopflowing.
+But you should wait at least a few hours.
+Principally, this is to allow the traumatized skin to heal and the "oozing" (lymphatic flid and blood) to stop flowing.
 These fluids may drain and collect in the bandage for an hour or more on a fresh Tattoo.

 HINT (Old Yakuza Secret!): After you have cleaned your Tattoo and before stepping out of the shower, turn the temperature to ice-cold and let the water run indirectly over your new tattoo for 30 to 45 seconds -- this closes the pores and prevents further drainage and in our personal experience feel generally results in better healing, and for a color Tattoo, retention of color pigment.
 Then gently pat the Tattooed area dry.